A Round the World ticket (RTW ticket) is a special kind of airfare that can take you around the world using different airlines.

 Generally you extract get better value from the alliances if making at least 10 stops.
 For those needing shorter round-the-world ticket itineraries (say 5-7 stops), an agent may be able to quote a cheaper ticket price than an alliance – particularly in business class.

-The reason for the UK and South Africa being cheaper has been the recent relative weakness of the pound sterling and rand.
+The reason for the UK and South Africa being cheaper is from the exchange rate of the pound sterling and rand against the US dollar.

 That said it is worthwhile getting your RTW ticket issued by a major airline (such as British Airways or American Airlines) as making changes will probably be easier.